 Another theory is that pasteurization is to blame and that people who cannot tolerate pasteurized dairy can consume raw dairy without a problem.
 People do often tolerate goat and sheep’s milk without any problem and is recommended if there is any sensitivity.
 Grass-fed whey protein powder and butter from cows is often tolerated by those with a sensitivity, however, goat versions of both can be purchased.

 These are the top-recommended cheeses due to their high vitamin K2 content, important for getting calcium into the bones instead of the arteries, healthy teeth and gums, and more. *Due to chemical contamination in the fat content in animals – especially milk – I do not recommend buying any commercial dairy products.
 Small, isolated farms with grass-fed dairy would be the best choice, otherwise, skip it.

 7. No refined sugar, artificial sugar, artificial colors or words you cannot pronounce

 Eat food from the land, not from the laboratory.

 8. Fermented drinks and tea

-Kombucha, water kefir, Kvass, and other fermented drinks are recommended for energy, immunity, and recovery.
+Kombucha, water kefir, Kvass, dark roast organic coffee and other fermented drinks are recommended for immunity, cognition, and recovery.
 Organic black tea, green tea, and Yerba Mate are all excellent coffee substitutes for numerous health benefits.

 Utilize the advantage of being able to obtain mushroom (reishi, maitake, cordyceps, and Coriolus) and herbal adaptogens (ashwagandha, Rhodiola and eleuthero root) to increase resistance to biological, chemical and physical stress, along with power, speed, endurance and immunity from around the world.